 Ready For Checkin¶

 The ticket was reviewed by any member of the community other than the person who supplied the patch and found to meet all the requirements for a commit-ready patch.
-A committer now needs to give the patch a final review prior to being committed.
-See the New contributors’ FAQ for “My ticket has been in RFC forever!
-What should I do?”
+A merger now needs to give the patch a final review prior to being committed.

 This stage isn’t shown on the diagram.
-It’s only used by core developers to keep track of high-level ideas or long term feature requests.
+It’s used sparingly to keep track of high-level ideas or long-term feature requests.